seanbutler/3DWebTechCourse/_worksheets/02-YourFirstScene.markdown

 Last week you built the hello world of graphics, a spinning cube.
 Seen everywhere since the 1950s.

-This week we are ging t add mre t the scene and as make it interactive!
-But first, ets structure the prject sighty by separating the cde int different fies and making them reference each ther
+This week we are going to add more to the scene and as make it interactive!
+But first, lets re-structure the project slightly by separating the code int different files and making them reference each other

 ## Step 1 - Duplicate Project